 If you’re just starting with Git, you have probably only used Git as the sole developer working on your own repository.
-When working with a team, a bit more care is needed to manage simultaneous development and avoid conflicts with other team members as much as possible.
+When working with a team, more care is needed to manage simultaneous development and avoid conflicts with other team members as much as possible.

-Overall, the workflow involves 1) keeping the main branch “clean,” 2) always doing development work on separate, individual branches, and 3) using pull requests to manage the integration of that development work back into the main branch.
+3. Use pull requests to manage the integration of that development work back into the main branch.

 Branching